 The marginal rate is 28 percent, but the actual rate varies from 10.56% through 19.27% (see Figure 2).
 Higher-income families not only pay higher taxes, they pay at

 a higher rate.
 And no family in this bracket pays close to 28 percent of income in taxes.

-I then discuss the so-called bubble.
+Now is a good time to discuss the so-called bubble.
 Most people do

 not understand the bubble, that is, the 33 percent bracket.
 This